opensourcecourse/object-oriented-assignment/README.md

 be inserted in the PR screen) to see how your implementation is doing.
 Remember what you learned from the style assignment, readability still counts.

+When you are finished with *both* tasks, create a new PR and ping the instructors (@opensourcecourse/instructors).

 # Task 1: Fun with classes (5 pts)